 Would you consider yourself a cinephile?

 Oh yes, before I became a filmmaker, I had been a film buff for a long time.
-There has been a film critic in France, who described himself as a ciné-fils.
+There has been a film critic in France who described himself as a ciné-fils.
 And that’s exactly how I feel as well.
-When I was a child of twelve or thirteen, film taught me a lot, it made me think, it made me wiser, it also warned me, so I definitely feel I am a ciné-fils too.
-That’s why Beth, the character in my film, has role models and she has a vertical relationship with the world.
+When I was a child of twelve or thirteen, film taught me a lot; it made me think, it made me wiser, it also warned me, so I definitely feel I am a ciné-fils too.
+That’s why Beth, the character in my film, has role models, and she has a vertical relationship with the world.
 She works and wants to get on the same level as the people she admires.
 The filmmakers that we just talked about, I also admired them to such an extent that I also want to prove myself: I make films thanks to them.
 And a character like Beth is a perfect reflection of myself.
 She has no cell phone, no laptop—that’s me, in a way.

 Did you have total autonomy when you made “Ghostland”?

 Yes, with all four films I did, I had carte blanche and final cut.
 I had total artistic freedom.
 I made them like a French filmmaker.
 As you know, in France, filmmakers make all the decisions, and my producers always gave me all the artistic freedom I could have hoped for.
-I also feel like a French filmmaker, not an American filmmaker: the French system protects me so I have total control over my work.
-The only important reason why my last two films were in English was because it’s easier to get them funded when you’re co-producing internationally.
+I also feel like a French filmmaker, not an American filmmaker: the French system protects me, so I have total control over my work.
+The only important reason why my last two films were in English was that it’s easier to get them funded when you’re co-producing internationally.
 And it pays off: “Ghostland” will also be released in Asia and South America.
 That’s the advantage of shooting your film in English.

 And the next step is going to Hollywood?